ddfilipov/js-understanding-weird-parts/s2-13-code-execution/README.md

 ```

 The `b` variable case can be confusing because isn't `undefined` and `not defined` the same?
 No.
 `undefined` is a special value in js, it's not just a word.
-And the `b` code would output an error because there's no space in memory for b.
+And the `b` code would output an error because there's no space in memory for `b`.

 WARNING: Never to this